ibrahimk4111/phero-level2-assignment-1/README.md

 ## Type Guard
 As we know that, there have some type guard which makes our code more easier and bug fixing friendly.
 Significance of these type guards written below:-

 #### Instanceof
-We can specify a newly created class by using this ‘instanceof’ type guard.
-It means that, in which class the method situated at. example 1:
+ ‘instanceof’ type guard means that, wheather the specific variable or method is the element of object or not.

 #### typeof
 'typeof' type guard make us sure that, what  kind of variable it is.